angelobo/SemPubEvaluator/README.md

 The gold standard used for the training phase in 2016 are in the folders: ``data/SemPub2016/gold-standard/Task1/TD/``, ``data/SemPub2016/gold-standard/Task2/TD/`` and ``data/SemPub2016/gold-standard/Task3/TD/``.

+### Evaluation

+The gold standard used for the final evaluation of Task 2 in 2016 is in the folder: ``data/SemPub2016/gold-standard/Task2/ED/``

 ## How to run the evaluation

 Run the script ``run.php`` as follows: